People

 Prince of Purrs, Count of Catnip, and Nobleman of Naptime

-Simba is an 11-year-old orange tabby cat.
+Simba is a 12-year-old orange tabby cat.
 Born in Baton Rouge, Louisiana, Simba was adopted in August 2013 when he was just a few weeks old, right after Kat started her first semester of graduate school at Louisiana State University.
 Simba has been by Kat’s side for most of her scientific journey and has traveled with her across North America, including Bloomington (Indiana), Houston, Los Angeles, and Edmonton.
 He enjoys making biscuits on his favorite blanket, getting brushes, napping, and playing with his hair ties and toy mouse.